mariamschaudry/Eat-da-Burger/README.md

 # :hamburger: Eat-da-Burger

 ### Overview
-A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they would like to eat... and then devour them!
+A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they would like to eat...and then devour them!
-Please check out the launched app on Heroku [here](https://eat-da-burger-8080.herokuapp.com/)!
+Check out the launched app on Heroku [here](https://eat-da-burger-8080.herokuapp.com/)!

 ### Functionality
 Using an home-grown ORM, the app has 3 basic CRUD functions...